 Vaccine Planning, Shipping and Storage

-The Vaccine Advisory Committee (VAC) is a diverse group of stakeholders who help guide vaccine planning that’s specific to South Carolina.
+The South Carolina Vaccine Advisory Committee (VAC) is a diverse group of stakeholders who help guide vaccine planning that’s specific to South Carolina.
 VAC members include health care and vaccine providers as well as individuals who represent the state’s various communities, including the population groups that are at increased risk for COVID-19.
-The committee helps determine which South Carolinians receive the initial limited doses of vaccine and discusses ways to promote community awareness and engagement, and develop communication strategies to assure credible, compelling and culturally sensitive messaging for those who might be hesitant about vaccines.
-Dr. Linda Bell, State Epidemiologist, leads the VAC.

-South Carolina also has a comprehensive state immunization information system (IIS), known as SIMON (Statewide Immunization Online Network) that provides a secure system to track vaccines, access vaccine records, order vaccines, and manage vaccine inventory.
-One of our planning areas is to ensure that the system can meet the demands of a COVID-19 vaccine program, and ensure the registry connects with any federal systems.
+South Carolina also has a comprehensive state immunization information system known as SIMON (Statewide Immunization Online Network) that provides a secure system to track vaccines, access vaccine records, order vaccines, and manage vaccine inventory.

 The CDC, DHEC and other public health organizations recognize why some people are hesitant to receive the vaccine.
 Addressing vaccine hesitancy is part of South Carolina's and the CDC's public outreach campaign and is achieved by providing factual and current information to the public.